lfavreli/dotenvx-node-template/README.md

 rm .env.keys .env.vault

 # Encrypt .env and .env.production files
-dotenvx encrypt -f .env && dotenvx encrypt -f .env.production
+dotenvx encrypt -f .env
+dotenvx encrypt -f .env.production
 ```

-4. Finally, in Railway, update the `DOTENV_KEY` variable with the value of the new key generated: `DOTENV_VAULT_DEVELOPMENT` or `DOTENV_VAULT_PRODUCTION` depending on the variables you want to load.
+4. Finally, in Railway, update the `DOTENV_KEY` variable with the value of the newly generated key: either `DOTENV_VAULT_DEVELOPMENT` or `DOTENV_VAULT_PRODUCTION`, depending on the variables you wish to load.

+---

 And that's it!
-Your environment files are no longer tracked and you have just regenerated the encrypted file and decryption keys.
+Your environment files are no longer tracked, and you have just regenerated the encrypted file and decryption keys.

-Each time you add, delete or modify environment variables in your `.env` files, re-encrypt the file and deploy the new vault.
+Each time you add, delete, or modify environment variables in your `.env` files, re-encrypt the file and deploy the new vault.
 It's that simple!

 ## ⚒️ Useful commands